redth-org/BTProgressHUD/README.md

 You can use the timeout parameter of ShowImage to control the time before it's dismissed.

 ## Customization
-You can customize the appearance of the ProgressHUD through the `ProgressHUDAppearance` class where you can controll the following options:
+You can customize the appearance of the ProgressHUD globally through the `ProgressHUDAppearance` class, where you can control the following options:

 - Corner Radius
 - Background Color